Mifactoris open shelve nodes – plastic bricks version.

 - The two instructions we made are of course not the only way to create these nodes.
 In fact there are countless ways as you can see in the video below.
 Once you understood what you need to do it is easy and fun to become creative and work with the bricks you have.

-- The distance between to studs is 8mm.
-This means two studs make 16mm.
+- The distance between the center of two studs is 8mm.
+Two studs make 16mm.
 And 16mm is an absolute standard diameter for round rods where Mifactori is located (Germany).
 To achieve the exact 16mm height have two rows of regular bricks and one tile at the bottom where the rod goes through (see last image above).

 - Is this stable?
 Yes.
 Surprisingly (see video below).
 It depends a bit on how you put the plates on top.
 Chose a way that will apply pressure on top of the nodes.
 This presses the studs together.
 The more weight on the shelve – the more they are pressed together – the more stable everything becomes.
 The weak point becomes the stopper under the node.